-All along Morris has been collecting a $5,756-a-month pension based on a salary of $103,623, according to state pension records.
+All along Morris has been collecting a

 "The board typically weighs a wide range of factors in making a decision in this type of case, including the seriousness of the offense and the officer's prior service record, in making a decision," Quinn wrote in an e-mail.

 Reached by phone, Morris, who has not yet started serving his sentence, said he had no comment.

 "It is strictly a state matter," said